 Emma Stevenson Cowan received her BFA and MS in Art and Design Education from Pratt Institute in Brooklyn, New York, with a concentration in painting and art history.
 After graduation, she moved to Philadelphia, Pennsylvania to became a full time art teacher in an alternative charter school specializing in at-risk youth.
-There, she also began a successful after-school art program with help from the non-profit organization Congreso.
-Emma has recently returned to work in her hometown of Bethesda, Maryland.
-She currently works at Stone Ridge School of the Sacred Heart; an all girls Catholic, K-12 school, as a high school studio art teacher.
-At Stone Ridge School of the Sacred Heart Emma takes on many additional roles including Chair of the Visual Arts Curriculum Review Process, and the advisor to the literary magazine, and yearbook.
-She also volunteers at Mary House and DC Central Kitchen.
+Emma returned to work in her hometown of Bethesda, Maryland at Stone Ridge School of the Sacred Heart as a high school studio art teacher.
+During this time Emma revisited her passion for painting.
+She had her first solo show in the Park View Gallery at Glen Echo Park in 2018 and has since continued to paint.
+Emma recently returned to the Park View Gallery for a second solo show highlighting a shift to landscape painting.
+Emma is currently teaching art at the Washington Episcopal School, making art with her two children, husband and black lab in Silver Spring, and volunteering at Mary House in Washington DC.

 You can see more of Emma’s Art Education work at: https://emmateachesart.com/